nubarium/-Biometric-SDK-Web/README.md

   },
   ui: {
   	colors: {
-      messageScreenTextColor: "#0000ee"   // Example with blue, by default White with black stroke }
+      messageScreenTextColor: "#ffffff"   // Example with blue, by default White with black stroke }
   }
 };